flancia-coop/doc.anagora.org/social-coop-cwg.md

 #### let's do the loomio vote for new CWG members

+M: Silver, Steve, Gilles, and Malaya (did I miss anyone?)
+H: I can try to do it?
+M: Or buddy up?

+**ACTION Hollie & Melissa** Set us up Loomio votes for Silver, Steve, Gilles, Malaya

+#### Helping with easy reports, as one can, is that a norm for us?

+M: Especially as we're bringing on more mods, worth clarifying.
+H: When I joined ~18 months ago, moderation was a lot more casual.
+People named for the week, maybe they were busy, not a lot of people on the team.
+So really normal that someone else had taken care of report.
+"Does "

 #### prep for March hackathon

 #### moderation sched for March